 These features have been instrumental for Pearson in other ways, too.
 A guitarist and singer-songwriter who goes by “Ramblin’ Blind Josh Pearson,” he credits the

-TalkBack is a screen reader that audibly describes apps, messages, and other content on a phone, giving visually impaired people eyes-free control of their device.
-Pearson uses it to open up Google Maps, which speaks directions that help him navigate the world.
-And it’s how he makes his way to Google Docs, where he speaks his lyrics into his phone and TalkBack reads his words back to him.
+TalkBack is a screen reader that audibly describes apps, messages, and other content on a phone, giving visually impaired people control of their device.
+And it opens up a world of accessibility on Pixel: It can be used to open Google Maps, which can then speak directions, or Google Docs, which will add spoken words to the page.
+People with visual impairments can even use

-Pearson, whose day job is to train people on assistive technologies for use in college or work, joined us for a conversation about his music and how TalkBack,
+Pearson, whose day job is training people on assistive technologies for use in college or work, joined us for a conversation about his music and how TalkBack,

 I start by getting a rhythm, then throw in a few chords.
 And you’ve got a song, right?
 That’s as simple as it can get.
 Then I start humming words, or mumbling, and write down and read back in Braille, or with speech, I use TalkBack, which gives me a way to use everyday plain language in the lyrics.
 I can really pare down what I am trying to get across to just the bare emotion of the story.
 And then because TalkBack reads back my words to me, I’m able to critique my own work and really home in on how certain words should come together and get the phrasing in a sentence just right.

 I can navigate around completely independently, using TalkBack to access things like Google Maps, which will let you know, okay, get on this bus, take it seven stops.
 And it will tell you what accessibility seating there is available.
 I use the Lookout app to be able to read a sign or a restaurant menu.